EPPIcenter/ampseq-qc/README.md

 * Add option for well instead of row, column
 * manifest could be tsv, csv...
 * Write a generate manifest function which populates sampleID with the columns from madhatter repo

+## Acknowledgments
+This code is based on QC plots developed by
+* Andrés Aranda-Diaz
+* Jessica Briggs
+* Will Louie